jrsacher/jrsacher.github.io/cs50/index.md

     * Class
         * Attend if at all possible!
         * Watch online if not
-        * Quizzes due Tuesday morning at 9:00 AM
+        * Quizzes due Tuesday morning at 10:30 AM
     * Section
-        * Attend watch/lecture before section
+        * Attend/watch lecture before section
         * Read through the PSet specifications (or, better, start them!)
         * Feel free to attend any section you'd like
         * General structure of my section:
-            * Housekeeping _<-- YOU ARE HERE_
+            * Housekeeping
             * Brief review of last week's PSet
             * This week's topics, Q and A
             * Hands-on practice